Vinegar: Diet and metabolism

-Preliminary research indicates that consuming 2-4 tablespoons of vinegar may cause small reductions in post-meal levels of blood glucose and insulin in people with diabetes.
+Preliminary research indicates that consuming 2–4 tablespoons of vinegar may cause small reductions in postprandial levels of blood glucose and insulin in people with diabetes.

 Nutrition

 Distilled or red wine vinegar is 95% water, with no fat or protein.
 In a 100 mL reference amount, distilled vinegar supplies 18 kcal of food energy and no micronutrients in significant content.
 The composition (and absence of nutrient content) for red wine vinegar and apple cider vinegar are the same, whereas balsamic vinegar is 77% water with 17% carbohydrates, 88 kcal per 100 mL, and contains no fat, protein, or micronutrients.

+Non-culinary uses

-In folk medicine
+Folk medicine

 Since antiquity, folk medicine treatments have used vinegar, but no conclusive evidence from clinical research supports health claims of benefits for diabetes, weight loss, cancer, or use as a probiotic.
 A systematic review and meta-analysis later suggested it could help type 2 diabetics reduce insulin and glucose after meals.
-Some treatments with vinegar pose risks to health.
-Esophageal injury by apple cider vinegar has been reported, and because vinegar products sold for medicinal purposes are neither regulated nor standardized, such products may vary widely in content and acidity.